Overdue for Love

 He had to do something about Chloe before he gave into temptation.
 That would cost him everything.
 She was only twenty – a baby, really – and had always been sheltered by her doting and stupidly rich father.
 She was naïve and just had no idea what the world was really like.

 Could she understand how much it meant to him to own the ranch?
-Could she understand that he might want her but that sure didn’t mean he could act on it?
+Could she understand that he might want her but that sure as hell didn’t mean he could act on it?
 Hank had hired Dawson to work the ranch, and had even allowed him to work toward buying it someday, but he was under no illusion the other man would welcome a part-Navajo ranch hand into the Bartell family tree, anymore than he’d welcome in a one-eyed, snaggletoothed possum.

 * * *